-As a director, it will be normal for you to have some privacy concerns when providing your PPS number to the CRO directly or to 3rd parties such as Company Bureau.
+As a director, it will be customary for you to have some privacy concerns when providing your PPS number to the CRO directly or to 3rd parties such as Company Bureau.
 Firstly, the CRO plan to redact the PPS number from all forms, by placing hashes over the numbers and letter(s).
 No publicly accessible form or document will display your PPS number.
-When using Company Bureau, remember that we are fully GDPR compliant, and our teams undertake high quality data protection training as well as our state-of-the-art cloud-based systems that keep our data and our clients’ data secure.
+When using Company Bureau, remember that we are fully GDPR compliant, and our teams undertake high-quality data protection training as well as our state-of-the-art cloud-based systems that keep our data and our client’s data secure.

 When a PPS number is in place, the individual can apply for a ROS certificate.
 A ROS certificate is a unique digital certificate issued by Revenue that the holder of a PPS number can use to sign many CRO forms in a fully electronic manner.
 Currently, the CRO does not accept DocuSign or other forms of electronic signature and requires all forms to be signed by hand and uploaded to the CORE portal.
 The ROS certificate is the only form of electronic signature that the CRO will accept and can only be obtained where an individual has a PPS number.
 For this reason, Company Bureau recommends that all directors of Irish companies who do not currently hold a PPS number, arrange for one now in advance of the rush that will be created when they become a legal requirement for CRO forms.